anjandebnath/DataPipeline/README.md

 # DataPipeline
 Under this repo, there will be an ELT pattern with AWS Redshift, Terraform to create infrastructure

+To capture a screenshot and copy it directly to the clipboard on a Mac, use the following keyboard shortcuts: press Command + Control + Shift + 3 for the full screen or Command + Control + Shift + 4 for a specific area.
+Then, you can paste the screenshot into any application using Command + V.

 ### Docker Enable through bash script
     docker --version
     Docker version 28.1.1, build 4eba377